Image of Tolya Stonorov

 About

-Tolya Stonorov, Associate Professor of Architecture and Associate Director of Norwich University’s School of Architecture + Art, received a Master's Degree in Architecture from the University of California, Berkeley, where she was awarded the Chester Miller traveling fellowship, the Howard Friedman Thesis prize, and multiple grants.
+Tolya Stonorov, Associate Professor of Architecture and Associate Director of Norwich University’s School of Architecture + Art, received a Master’s Degree in Architecture from the University of California, Berkeley.
+During her time there, she was awarded the Chester Miller traveling fellowship, the Howard Friedman Thesis prize, and multiple grants.
+Her academic achievements reflect her deep commitment to architectural exploration and innovation.

 Education